juanvico/articles/frontend-test.md

 ![Testing-not-to-many-Page-3](https://user-images.githubusercontent.com/19891817/116832131-ebcecd00-ab89-11eb-99af-e53c5d359404.png)

-In a `confidence-coefficient-perspective, integration tests, in my opinion, is the best option.
+In a `confidence-coefficient-perspective`, integration tests are the best option.
 So as the title of this section says, `write mostly integration tests`.
 They are:
 - Cheap
 - Fast